 [Regulation 22 amended in Gazette 16 Mar 2012 p.
 1175.]

-23. Licence holders may authorise employees to have access to explosives
+23. Authorisation by licence holder to have access to explosive

+(1) A licence holder may authorise an individual —

+(a) to have unsupervised access; or

+(b) to have supervised access,

-(1) A licence holder may authorise an employee of the licence holder to have, in the course of the employee’s duties, access to an explosive in the licence holder’s possession and may cancel such an authorisation at any time.
+to an explosive in the licence holder’s possession, and may cancel such an authorisation at any time.

-(2) A licence holder must not authorise an employee of the holder to have unsupervised access to an explosive in the course of the employee’s duties unless —
+(2) A licence holder must not, under subregulation (1)(a), authorise an individual to have unsupervised access to an explosive unless —

-(a) the employee has a security clearance; and
+(a) the individual has a security clearance; and

-(b) the licence holder is satisfied that the employee is suitably trained to safely handle any explosive to which the employee will have unsupervised access.
+(b) the licence holder is satisfied the individual is suitably trained to safely handle any explosive to which the individual will have unsupervised access.

 Penalty: a level 2 fine.

+(3) An authorisation given under subregulation (1)(a) by a licence holder to an individual authorising unsupervised access must —

+(a) be in writing; and

+(b) state the following —

+(i) the date on which the authorisation is given;

+(ii) the name and residential address of the individual;

+(iii) each type of explosive in the licence holder’s possession to which the individual may have unsupervised access;

+(iv) details about where and when the individual may have unsupervised access;

+(v) each other condition imposed by the licence holder on the individual in relation to unsupervised access.

+(4) An authorisation given under subregulation (1)(a) to an individual has no effect unless —

+(a) it complies with subregulation (3); and

+(b) the licence holder has a record that the individual has stated he or she understands the authorisation.

+(5) If a secure nominee of a licence holder requests the licence holder to do so, the licence holder must give the nominee a copy of each unsupervised access authorisation given by the licence holder to the nominee.

+Penalty: a level 3 fine.

+(6) An unsupervised access authorisation given to an individual ceases to have effect if it is cancelled or the individual ceases to have a security clearance.

-(3) A licence holder must not authorise an employee of the holder who is not a secure employee of the holder to have access to an explosive in the course of the employee’s duties unless the employee is supervised while having access to the explosive by —
+(7) A licence holder who, under subregulation (1)(b), authorises an individual to have supervised access to an explosive must ensure the individual is supervised while having access to the explosive by —

 (a) the licence holder; or

-(b) a secure employee of the licence holder acting in the course of the employee’s duties.
+(b) a secure nominee of the licence holder having access to the explosive in accordance with an unsupervised access authorisation given by the licence holder to the nominee.

 Penalty: a level 2 fine.

-(4) An employee of a licence holder who, under an authorisation given under this regulation, has access to an explosive in the course of his or her duties may have possession of the explosive in the course of those duties.

-(5) An employee authorised under subregulation (3) is not authorised by subregulation (4) to have possession unless the employee is supervised as required by subregulation (3).
+[Regulation 23 inserted in Gazette 2 Dec 2013 p.
+5575-7.]

-24. Licence holders to keep record of secure employees
+24. Licence holder to keep records as to secure nominees

-(1) A licence holder must keep a proper record of each of the licence holder’s secure employees.
+(1) A licence holder, for each individual who is a secure nominee of the licence holder, must keep —

+(a) a proper record of the secure nominee; and

+(b) a copy of each unsupervised access authorisation given by the licence holder to the secure nominee; and

+(c) the record required by regulation 23(4)(b),

+while the individual is a secure nominee of the licence holder and for 2 years after the date on which the individual ceases to be a secure nominee of the licence holder.

-Penalty: a level 2 fine.
+Penalty: a level 3 fine.

-(2) For the purpose of subregulation (1), a proper record is not kept of a secure employee unless a written record is made of this information —
+(2) For the purpose of subregulation (1)(a), a proper record is not kept of a secure nominee unless a written record is made of this information —

-(a) the name and residential address of the secure employee;
+(a) the name and residential address of the secure nominee;

-(b) the details of every security card the employee is issued;
+(b) the details of each valid security card held by the secure nominee while a secure nominee;

-(c) if the employee does not have a security card but is a person referred to in regulation 16(3) —
+(c) if the secure nominee does not have a security card but is a person referred to in regulation 16(3) —

 (i) the details of the written authorisation referred to in regulation 16(3) that the person holds; and